 But avoidance makes social anxiety worse in the long run.

-Avoiding the situations that make you anxious reinforces your anxiety which can make it that much more difficult to overcome.
+Avoiding the situations that make you anxious reinforces your anxiety, making it that much more challenging to overcome.
 Instead, the fears and all the “what-ifs” will loosen their hold on you when you face them.
 And you can start to feel relief from social anxiety faster than you might think.

 Here are seven ways to cope with social anxiety this holiday season.

-Parties are less daunting when you know someone, especially when that someone is a trusted friend that knows you struggle with social anxiety.
+Parties are less daunting when you know someone, especially when a trusted friend knows your struggle with social anxiety.
 Having someone there can help you relax and facilitate conversations.
 Think of them as human WD-40.

 If taking a friend isn’t possible, asking the host for a job is a good alternative.
-Refilling the chips or dip bowls, selling raffle tickets, welcoming guests and accepting coats and purses, or arranging gifts can keep you busy and your mind off your anxiety.
-Plus your host will appreciate your help.
+Refilling the chips or dip bowls, selling raffle tickets, welcoming guests, accepting coats and purses, or arranging gifts can keep you busy and your mind off your anxiety.
+Plus, your host will appreciate your help.

-While it may be tempting to have some “liquid courage”, over consuming alcohol can disinhibit you to the point where you may embarrass yourself in front of others, and reinforce your social anxiety.
-Same goes for using both recreational and prescription drugs.
+While it may be tempting to have some “liquid courage,” over-consuming alcohol can disinhibit you to the point where you may embarrass yourself in front of others and reinforce your social anxiety.
+The same goes for using both recreational and prescription drugs.
 Oh… and emotional eating, too.